Free shore access

 1 spot added - 4 photos shared

-Located at the heart of the first marine reserve in France, Plage de Peyrefite (Peyrefite Beach) is the most popular snorkeling spot of the Vermeille Coast.
-In this well sheltered rocky creek, where a snorkel trail has been set, the seabed is well preserved and full of fish.
-Gilt-head bream, sargo and saddled seabream will swim around you, while you can look for moray eels and octopuses among the rocks.
+Located in the heart of the first marine reserve in France, Plage de Peyrefite (Peyrefite Beach) is the most popular snorkeling spot on the Vermeille Coast.
+In this well-sheltered rocky creek, where a snorkel trail has been set, the seabed is well preserved and full of fish.
+Gilt-head bream, sargo and saddled seabream will swim around you, you can also look for moray eels and octopuses among the rocks.

 You can enter the water anywhere from the pebble beach.
 If you want to follow the snorkel trail, its starting point is indicated near the northern tip of the beach (on your left while facing the sea).

-Since the snorkel trail only cover the northern edge of the bay, do not hesitate to explore other areas, especially the rocky shoreline located on the other side of the beach.
+Since the snorkel trail only covers the northern edge of the bay, do not hesitate to explore other areas, especially the rocky shoreline located on the other side of the beach.

 There are two restaurants on the beach.
 Cerbère municipal campsite and some holiday locations can be found south of the beach, less than 800m by foot from the spot.

 These snorkeling spots are accessible to beginners and kids.
 You will enter the water gradually from a beach, or in a less than 3ft. deep area.
 The sea is generally calm, shallow, with almost no waves or currents.
 These spots are usually located in marked and/or monitored swimming areas.
 It is not necessary to swim long distances to discover the sea life.